loader image

 Box:

 The place where CrossFitters train is called a box, the so-called "CrossFit Box".
-To open a box, you have to apply for affiliate status, which requires a "Level 1" trainer's license.
+To open a box, you have to apply for your affiliate status, a prerequisite for this is the "Level 1" trainer certificate.

 Box Jump (BJ):

-This is a jump onto a box or similar, the jump is performed with both legs at the same time.
-A repetition is valid if you land on the box in an upright position with your hips fully extended.
+This is a jump onto a box or similar, the jump takes place with both legs at the same time.
+A repetition is valid if you stand in an upright position with full hip extension after landing on the box.

 Bumper Plate:

-Bumper plates are weight plates made from solid rubber.
-As CrossFit often uses exercises from Olympic weightlifting, it makes sense to use solid rubber weight plates for dropping, as this is gentler on the floor, the weight plate and the barbell.
+Bumper plates are weight plates made of solid rubber.
+Since CrossFit often uses exercises from Olympic weightlifting, it makes sense to use weight plates made of solid rubber for dropping, as this is gentler on the floor, as well as on the weight plate and the barbell.
 They are also quieter when they hit the floor.

 Burpee:

 A burpee is a combination of several exercises.
-You start in an upright position, squat down slightly and jump into a push-up position, then touch the floor with your chest, then push yourself up again and jump into a squat position with your legs and from there jump off the floor with both legs and bring your hands together behind your head.
+You start in an upright position, squat slightly and jump into the push-up position, then touch the floor with your chest, then push yourself up again and jump with your legs into the squat and from there you jump with both legs off the floor and bring your hands together behind your head.

 Burpee-Box Jump:

-First you perform a burpee, but with the last jump you don't just jump off the ground, you jump onto a box (see "Burpee" and "Box Jump").
+First, a burpee is performed, but with the last jump you don't just jump off the floor, you jump onto a box (see “Burpee” and “Box Jump”).

 Burpee Lateral:

-As with the "bar-facing burpee", you jump over a barbell or similar, but you stand sideways rather than facing the barbell.
-The jump is also performed sideways and with both legs at the same time.
+As with the “Bar-Facing Burpee”, you jump over a barbell or similar, but you don't stand facing the barbell, but sideways.
+The jump is also performed sideways and with both legs simultaneously.

 Butterfly Pull-Up:

-With this variation of the pull-up, you achieve a significantly faster movement sequence.
-This is achieved through the targeted use of momentum from the hips.
+With this variation of pull-up, you can achieve a much faster movement sequence.
+This is achieved through the targeted use of momentum from the hip.

 Chalk: